Trafficking

 Drug Trafficking Laws in North Carolina

 Drug trafficking is often a misunderstood term, as a lot of people associate it with drug cartels or major criminal organizations.
 Fact is, under North Carolina law, if you’re caught with a certain amount of a controlled substance, you can be convicted of drug trafficking and, in many cases, face mandatory imprisonment.
 The prosecution doesn’t even need to prove that the alleged offender had intended to distribute the drug or transport it from one place to another.
-Some thresholds for a drug trafficking charge can include:

 • 10 pounds of marijuana